nkirchhoffer/nkirchho.dev/content/en/posts/expose-services/index.md

 To set this service up, you would need to configure the NS fields of your domain name to the Cloudflare servers.
 Follow the steps on [Cloudflare Dash](https://dash.cloudflare.com).
 You can then go to the "Zero Trust" category and choose a plan (the free one preferably).
 Then go to the `Tunnels` page under the `Access` category.

-CLick on the `Create a tunnel` button, give a name to your tunnel (for example: home), and choose an install method for the agent.
+Click on the `Create a tunnel` button, give a name to your tunnel (for example: home), and choose an install method for the agent.
 I recommend using Docker and to host it outside of your Kubernetes cluster, so that, if your cluster goes down, the tunnel remains active.
 Please note that if the agent is down, so is your website.

 When the tunnel status becomes `HEALTHY`, you can associate a subdomain (or your main domain) to a private IP address (and even to a specific port if necessary).
 Cloudflare will host a proxy to your local address via a subdomain, then configure a CNAME field to expose it to your (sub)domain.